lararufflecoles/KittyCatImageGenerator/README.md

 https://play.google.com/store/apps/details?id=es.rufflecol.lara.kittycatimagegenerator

-Share an image of a Kitty or a Cat using KittyCat Image Generator.
+Share and save an image of a Kitty or a Cat using KittyCat Image Generator.
 Miaow!

 ---